Is It A Good Idea To Share Patient Info On Social Media?

 What would you call this and what IHC would you order? #OralPath #PediPath #Pathology pic.twitter.com/S6tZZTkpAu— Miguel Reyes-Mugica (@mreyesm) October 16, 2017

 Thousands of people entered the groups within the first few months and more than 47,000 people have joined so far.
 They are doctors and nurses, medical students and, sometimes, patients.
-Members come from all corners of the world, from Nepal to Syria to Columbia.
+Members come from all corners of the world, from Nepal to Syria to Colombia.

 One time, a doctor in Afghanistan emailed Gardner pathology images from a young man who had nodules on his neck, chest and other body parts.
 He had been seeing doctors for years and receiving treatment for tuberculosis.
 Gardner recognized his condition as a fungal infection and suggested the doctors test for HIV because of the fungus' spread across his body.